| | | Site Mitigation Programs

 Local Oversight Program

 Since April 1993, the State Water Resources Control Board has contracted with the County of Solano to provide regulatory oversight for the cleanup of leaking underground storage tanks (USTs) under local Oversight Program (LOP) contract.
-The programs services all the cities and unincorporated areas of Solano County.
+The programs services all the cities and unincorporated areas of Solano County and you can contact us at 707-784-6765.
 The LOP program staff are responsible for the following:

 - confirming the release